 - fear criticism, looking ridiculous or being embarrassed,

-- fear success,
+- fear change or fear success,

 - feel rejected or reject their own being,